 The ride is fast, responsive, I’m still feeling protected & all discomfort is taken away upon jumps, cuts, drives & landings.
 And I go through A LOT of jumps, drives, and landings when I play, as I prefer to play explosively.

 The midsole carrier cups your foot and also forms what Adidas calls a banking barrier – those TPU plates along the lateral sides of the shoe.
-This works well and promotes even more stability, even though Bounce a compound is already very stable by nature.
+This works well and promotes even more stability, even though Bounce as a compound is already pretty stable by nature.

 It’s a very low-key, yet balanced ride that guards will love the most but most other players will also find sufficient.
 Good job!